 Ko Rok: Take a public minibus to Pakmeng and book a slow boat tour departing at 09:00 for around 2,000 baht, arranging for the same tour company to pick you up at a later date.
 One option near the pier is Jaravee Tour (T: 075 274 046 ; 081 719 6926; email@example.com).

 Ko Sukorn: A public songthaew followed by a local ferry via Tasae Pier departs at 11:00 and costs 150 baht.
 The songthaew parks near the fresh market in Trang but it’s not easy to locate; best to ask a travel agent to call for a pick up.
 A private taxi to Tasae will run 1,000 baht plus 50 baht for the boat.

 Note that once you’re in the islands, public high-season speedboats connect all of the above islands directly, except for Libong, Lao Liang, Rok and Sukorn.
 You can also use private longtail boats for island hopping.

 Trang is a pleasant town to stroll around, with both the day and night markets reachable by an easy walk from the train station.
 There are also blue city buses and white-and-blue songthaews that pick up at the train station and run in loops around town, stopping at both the old and new bus stations.

-Motorbike taxis can always be found hanging out on the corner across from the train station, and Trang's signature frog-style tuk tuks are available all over town.
+Motorbike taxis hang out near the train station and charge 20 to 40 baht for short trips, while Trang's signature frog-style tuk tuks are available all over town.